20 Essential Painting Tools for Your Next Project, According to Painting Pros

-We're always on the lookout for stuff to help us do our painting jobs better and faster.
-We scour the shelves of paint stores, surf the net and pick the brains of painting pros to find the latest and greatest, as well as the best classic tools and gear.
+We scoured the shelves of paint stores, surfed the internet and picked the brains of painting pros to find the best painting tools and gear.

-If you’re painting cabinet or bedroom doors, or have lots of trim but not a ton of room to lay everything out, grab several pairs of these Stak Racks.
+If you’re painting a cabinet, bedroom doors, or wood trim, but don’t have a ton of room to lay it all out, grab several pairs of these Stak Racks.
 Attaching them to doors allows you to paint one side and flip them over without touching the door.
-Use 2×4’s to make a shelf between a pair of these to stack lots of trim or cabinet doors.
+Use a couple 2×4 pieces to make a shelf between a pair of these, and you’ll be able to stack a lot of trim or doors.

 Sticky Drop Cloth

-We like long, narrow drop cloths, or runners.
+We like long, narrow drop cloths and tarps.
 They’re easy to fold and a convenient way to quickly protect the floor alongside the wall, helping you get your painting job done a little quicker.
-So of course we were excited to see this improvement over the old standby, canvas.
+So of course, we were excited to see this improvement over the old standby, canvas.

 The trouble with canvas drop cloths is that they don’t stay put.
-Sure, you can tape the edges.
-But with a CoverGrip Safety Drop Cloth like this, you don’t have to.
+Sure, you can tape the edges, but with a CoverGrip Safety Drop Cloth, you don’t have to.
 The plastic-like material has a slightly tacky surface that keeps the canvas in place on wood, tile, concrete or carpet.
 Plus, the cloth is solvent- and puncture-resistant, and slip-resistant even when wet.

 When you’re finished painting a room, just load the pen with matching paint and snap on the cap.
-Later, when you’ve got a ding to touch up, give the pen a few shakes and go to it.
-They’re a little spendy, but it’s sure hard to beat the convenience.
-Plus: Check out these 29 painting tool hacks that will get your projects rolling.
+Later, when you’ve got a ding to touch up, give the pen a few shakes and you’re good to go.
+They’re a little pricey, but it’s sure hard to beat the convenience.

-Minimizing your trips to the roller tray means less opportunity for your roller to drip.
-A high-capacity roller cover keeps more paint in the nap, which prevents drips and the need to repeatedly go to the paint tray.
+Minimizing your trips to the roller tray means less opportunity for your paint roller to drip.
+A high-capacity roller cover keeps more paint in the nap, which lets you get the job done quicker.

 Paint Roller Cleaner